GeoTecINIT/awarns-framework/packages/geofencing/README.md

 ![npm (scoped)](https://img.shields.io/npm/v/@awarns/geofencing)
 ![npm](https://img.shields.io/npm/dm/@awarns/geofencing)

-This module allows to perform basic geofencing analysis based on the locations obtained by the tasks declared in [@awarns/geolocation](../geolocation/README.md) package.
+This module allows to perform basic geofencing analysis based on the locations obtained by the tasks declared in the [@awarns/geolocation](../geolocation/README.md) package.
 It is also compatible with any other custom entity matching the [`GeolocationLike`](https://github.com/GeoTecINIT/nativescript-context-apis/blob/6368f3fc480ea476c7dd39279cf4eea3d4410786/src/internal/geolocation/geolocation.ts#L36-L45) interface (for example, an entity produced by a custom indoor positioning system).

 The geofencing mechanism inside this package allows to detect multiple degrees of nearness towards the registered areas of interest.